TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Meeting Minutes/meeting_minutes.2.md

 The whole team met with Dr. Elfouly and Dr. Austin and came to the decision that Dr. Elfouly is the best fit as our advisor.

-## 05FEB2025 1600-
+## 05FEB2025 1620-1640
 Attendance: Brett Ballew, Tyler Bare, Mandy Bacon, Gabrielle Renfroe, & Erich Krepps

 Spoke of project proposal goals.
 Assigned tasks each member needs to do in order for the proposal to gain momentum much earlier before due date.
 Considered possible delays due to police meeting with us very close to the deadline.

 ### Team Assignments:
-* Brett:
+* Brett: Materials
-* Elle :
+* Elle : Safety
-* Tyler:
+* Tyler: Power
-* Erich:
+* Erich: Previous
-* Mandy:
+* Mandy: Camera

 ### Things to be done by all:
-Talk to polezi
+Look at old proposal.

 ### Important Notes
 Need to research drone tracking standards that will need to be put into the proposal.
 Ahead of the meeting with polezi Probably safety, privacy, material usage, operating frequency, previous patents.

 ### Next Meeting:
 As it stands: 10FEB2025 1430 to 1600